 The easiest one for most people to understand is points that act like cash.
 That’s how most people start out using their points.

-Some examples of this are the Barclay Arrival card, Capital One Venture Card, or using your Chase Ultimate Rewards through the Chase UR portal
+Some examples of this are the Barclay Arrival card, Capital One Venture Card, or using your Chase Ultimate Rewards through the Chase Ultimate Rewards portal.
+They give You can find some links to those in the cashback cards of our top credit card offers page

 “Cash” points are almost always not tied to any specific airline or hotel.
 For specific airlines or hotels, the only points that are cash points are programs like Southwest Airlines, JetBlue or Virgin America, where the value of a point is directly correlated to the cash cost of a ticket.
 Even then it’s not quite the same because it’s tied to a specific airline.

-These types of cash also needs to be weighted against a 2% cashback card, which would be my baseline for most day to day purchases.
-2% cashback cards are similar to “cash” points but they’re different because they actually ARE cash, which can either be good or bad, depending on how you look at it.
+These types of cash also needs to be weighted against a 2% cash back card like the Citi Double Cash card, which would be my baseline for most day to day purchases.
+2% cash back cards are similar to “cash” points but they’re different because they actually ARE cash, which can either be good or bad, depending on how you look at it.

 Slightly different are some of the bank points, such as American Express Membership Rewards.
 While you CAN use these as cash (typically for 1 cent per point) for things like statement credits, you will get much more value by using them to transfer to their transfer partners, such as the current 30% bonus transferring American Express Membership Rewards to Virgin Atlantic.